motlib/pfbex/README.md

 ![Section for editing and adding users](docs/fritzbox_users.png)

-You can start the container with `docker-compose up --build`.
+Now you can start the container with `docker-compose up --build`.
 To run it in background, use `docker-compose up --build -d`.

 To check if the container is up and running correctly, you can use a web browser